 Mobile gNB with Wireless Access Backhauling (MWAB) provides an NR access link to UEs in proximity and connects to the 5GC serving the UE through an IP connectivity provided by a Backhaul PDU session(s), as illustrated in figure 5.49.1.1-1.
 The MWAB consists of a gNB component (MWAB-gNB) and a UE component (MWAB-UE).
 The MWAB-gNB is based on the gNB functionality specified in TS 38.300 [27] and TS 38.401 [42].
 The MWAB may be mounted on a moving vehicle and may serve UEs inside or outside the vehicle.

 The MWAB-UE establishes the IP connectivity for the backhaul links for the MWAB-gNB, via NR Uu, using the existing registration procedure and PDU session establishment procedure.
 The backhaul links are between the MWAB-gNB and entities of the network (e.g. AMF, UPF, other gNBs and OAM server) that a MWAB-gNB cell serves.
 The IP connectivity provided by the MWAB-UE may be either via the same PLMN/SNPN that the MWAB-gNB serves or a different PLMN/SNPN, depends on the MWAB-UE PLMN selection mechanism as specified in TS 23.122 [17].
 Different possible deployment scenarios are presented in Annex S.

+NOTE x: The reachability of the IP routing needs to be guaranteed between the BH PLMN and broadcasted PLMN, and the entities of the network (e.g., AMF, UPF, other gNBs and OAM server) belonging to the MWAB broadcasted PLMN should be able to identify the MWAB when receiving this IP address from backhaul links.
+To this end, the BH SMF/UPF may consider the dedicated S-NSSAI/DNN when allocating the IP address for the MWAB-UE.

 MWAB operation supports both PLMN and SNPN cases.
 When the MWAB-gNB is serving a PLMN, the UEs served by MWAB may be non-roaming or roaming in the MWAB Broadcasted PLMN.
 In case the MWAB-gNB is serving a SNPN, the subscribed SNPN of the UEs may be different from the MWAB Announced SNPN.
 The UEs served by the MWAB are not aware of the network serving the MWAB-UE.